mehulagg/gitlab/doc/integration/jira/dvcs.md

 1. Sign in to your Jira instance as the user you configured the integration with.
 1. Go to **Settings (gear) > Applications**.
 1. Select **DVCS accounts**.
-1. In the table, identify the repository you want to refresh.
-In its **Last Activity** column, click the icon:
+1. In the table, for the repository you want to refresh, in the **Last Activity** column, select the icon:
    ![Refresh GitLab information in Jira](img/jira_dev_panel_manual_refresh.png)

 ## Troubleshooting your DVCS connection